LeGrimoire/roleplayingcards/README.md

 ## Status of the project
 =====================

-In active development.
+In active development, may contain bugs.
 I have a list of stuffs i would like to improve/add, but you can always create an issue or send me a message on twitter [@Grimo_](https://twitter.com/Grimo_).

 ## FAQ
 =====================